Idoma people: Wood carving

 Wood carvers are also very important to Idoma society.
 Using local soft and hard wood, they make doorposts, hoe handles, cutlasses, knives, mortars and pestles, sculptures, masquerade masks, a special three-legged wooden chair for elders called ukonobo, and okwute, the staff of the Oche.

+Small Idoma mask.
+Made of wood, kaolin, black pigment, red pigment, and possibly Cam wood paste.

 Using wood allows the carver to take their time with the work.
-Most of the carver’s time is spent thinking about next steps for each stroke and cut.
+Most of the carver's time is spent thinking about next steps for each stroke and cut.
 However, this process of thinking is the most difficult part, especially since Idoma carvers do not use sketches or models.
 A carver must be able to mentally visualize his next steps.
 Additionally, once a carver makes a mark, it is final.
 Mistakes cannot be undone like in iron-forging.

 One or two carvers usually live in an Idoma village.
 Any man can learn how to carve, but it is through an informal process as the Idoma do not have a formal system of apprenticeship.
 Carving is instead learned through observation of another carver and personal practice.
 As a result, an Idoma carver can be very creative and form their own style.
 For the Idoma, exact replication is not the goal of the learning process.
 However, each genre still has some specific conventions to follow in order to be recognizable.

-A carver’s level of recognition depends on his skill and other local competition.
+A carver's level of recognition depends on his skill and other local competition.
 It is also determined by what else he does as carving is usually a part-time job.
 The carver is more likely known for what else he does, like his farming success, his governing position, his ability as a divinator, his membership in secret societies, or his dancing/singing/instrumental skills.
 Idoma carvers will often choose another creative and expressive part time role.

 Depending on the commission and patron, Idoma carvers have varying degrees of creative freedom.
 The Idoma carver might need to use a conservative and structured style for one patron, while another patron might tolerate and even encourage innovation.
 For instance, commissions from the ancestral mask cults usually have many restrictions and less freedom to innovate.
 Commissions for regulatory society masks, which are controlled by young men, give the carver more freedom to be creative, especially since they enjoy new, modern things.
-Commissions for children’s masks give carvers complete creative freedom.
+Commissions for children's masks give carvers complete creative freedom.

 Two notable Idoma artists are Oba and Ochai.
-Oba, from the village of Otobi, was an important Idoma artist during 1930-1950.
+Oba, from the village of Otobi, was an important Idoma artist during 1930–1950.
 He was known to carve female shrine figures for the Anjenu.
-Ochai was also from the village of Otobi but was active around 1910-1950.
+Ochai was also from the village of Otobi but was active around 1910–1950.
 He was a full-time sculptor who carved lots of Idoma figures and masks.
 He also took commissions from other villages besides his own, which was uncommon.
 Ochai might have been a mentor to Oba, which was atypical as Idoma carvers did not have a formal apprenticeship system.